dan-iel-lee/dan-iel-lee.github.io/_posts/2021-04-10-when-games-become-duals.markdown

   \mathrm{subject\;to}\;& \lambda_i \geq 0
 \end{align*}$$

-This is exactly the famous **Lagrangian dual** problem to (1) from convex optimization.
-And the fact that the value (usually called $d^*$) of (3) is equal to
+This is exactly the famous **Lagrangian dual** problem from convex optimization.
+And the fact that the value of (3) is equal to
 $p^*$ (modulo feasibility) is exactly the fundamental **strong duality** theorem of convex optimization.

 Another cool piece of intuition we can transfer from the game theory setting is the idea of "making your opponent indifferent."
 In this case, the EPA is trying to set their prices in a way that the gradient of $L$ w.r.t $x$ is zero.
 I.e. Exxon is *indifferent* to changing its $x$ locally (and globally, is best off staying put because of convexity).

 I think this connection is really sweet.
 When I first saw strong duality, I struggled to gain intuition for why we were doing what we were doing.
 Without the right framework from which to view it, the Lagrangian can look rather arbitrary.
 Looking at it from a game perspective provides a natural, intuitive framework.

 We'll conclude with a quick example.